Mhmd-Dokouhaki/image-captioning/README.md

 - Implements caption generation using teacher forcing during training
 - Provides both greedy and beam search decoding during inference

-## Results
+## Expected Results

-The system achieves competitive performance on the Flickr8k dataset:
+A fully implemented system should achieve:
 - BLEU-1: ~0.60-0.65
 - BLEU-4: ~0.20-0.25

-Example captions generated by the model:
+Example captions:
 - "A brown dog runs through the grass"
 - "A man in a red shirt is climbing a rock wall"
 - "Children playing soccer on a green field"